lkelleymhp/Ryd-Dash/README.md

 * For build production files use `npm/yarn build` (build to /build/ folder)

 ## Errors
-If you run into error such as this when running yarn start
+If you run into an error such as this when running yarn start

 yarn run v1.15.2
 $ react-app-start